justinilla/icjia-web-dataset-maintenance-tool/docs/guide/prerequisites.md

 ## Set up the P:\ network drive
 The current documentation assumes that you have access to the `\\MAINFILESRV` network drive, which serves as a main storage for the R&A Unit and is conventionally mapped to `P:\` on a staff member's workstation.
 In fact, the WDM Tool is located at the `P:\DATA\CJIA_Webdata\` directory.

-Therefore, before proceeding to the rest of the documentation, make sure you have access to `\\MAINFILESRV` and the network drive is correctly mapped to `P:\`.
+Therefore, before proceeding to the rest of the documentation, make sure you have access to `\\MAINFILESRV\r&a\` and the network drive is correctly mapped to `P:\`.
 Contact the DoIT staff for help if needed.